-Mr. Wilkins has led the development of programs with an emphasis on inclusive programming and collaborative work.
-Collaborations have included regular performances with Commonwealth Shakespeare Company, Boston Lyric Opera, the New England Spiritual Ensemble, and Inquilinos Boricuas en Acción (IBA), among many others.
-He has also helped develop the orchestra’s Breaking Down Barriers initiative, which makes accessibility a priority in all aspects of the organization’s activities.
+Mr. Wilkins has led initiatives with an emphasis on inclusive programming and collaborative work.
+Collaborators have included Camp Harbor View, Zumix, Boys & Girls Clubs of Boston, Commonwealth Shakespeare Company, New England Aquarium, Museum of Science, and the Isabella Stewart Gardner Museum, among many others.
+He has also helped develop the orchestra’s Breaking Down Barriers initiative, making accessibility a priority in all aspects of the orchestra’s activities.

 Mr. Wilkins also serves as Music Director of the Akron Symphony.
-Recent major projects in Akron have included fully staged performances of Porgy and Bess, The Rite of Spring, Titanic, South Pacific, and A Midsummer’s Night’s Dream.
-The orchestra’s community initiatives have recently been awarded a major grant from the Knight Foundation.
-That funding will support community-oriented programming and collaborative projects over a 5-year period.
+Recent projects in Akron include an annual collaboration with LeBron James’s I Promise School, a mental health initiative with a major hospital, and fully staged performances of Porgy and Bess, The Rite of Spring, Titanic, Cry the Beloved Country, and A Midsummer’s Night’s Dream.
+The orchestra’s community initiatives were awarded a major grant from the Knight Foundation supporting community-oriented programming over a 5-year period.